 - Additional Reading

-An order of the class Insecta known as the true flies.
-The name Diptera is derived from the Greek di-ptera, for “two wings,” because the usual pair of insect hind wings is reduced to a pair of balancers or halteres (Fig. 1), which is a trait that distinguishes true flies from all other orders of the Insecta.
-The term fly also may form a part of the compound names of insects in many other orders, such as butterfly, mayfly and dragonfly.
-However, when separated from a descriptor (as in “house fly”), it is correctly applied only to the members of the Diptera.
+An order of the class Insecta comprising the true flies.
+Members of the order Diptera (class Insecta, phylum Arthropoda) are known as dipterans or flies (Fig. 1).
+The name Diptera is derived from the Greek di-ptera, for "two wings," because the usual pair of insect hind wings is reduced to a pair of balancers or halteres, which is a trait that distinguishes true flies from all other orders of the Insecta.
+The term fly also may form a part of the compound names of insects in many other orders, such as butterfly, mayfly, and dragonfly.
+However, only the true flies are considered as members of the Diptera.
+See also: Arthropoda; Insecta

 The content above is only an excerpt.